Speak-Craft/.github/README.md

 ### Main Objective

-To provide a comprehensive, engaging, and interactive platform for learning sign language, with a focus on bilingual (Sinhala and English) education.
+The primary objective of the AI-Powered Virtual Trainer for Presentation Skills is to provide an intelligent, immersive, and personalized platform that enhances both verbal and non - verbal communication skills.
+By leveraging AI and advanced technologies.
+The ultimate goal is to empower users with the tools and insights needed to become compelling speakers who can effectively captivate and influence their audiences.

 ### Sub-Objectives

-- **Madhushan W.C.P**: Develop games for identifying letters in Sinhala and English.
+- **Madhushan W.C.P**: Develop a gamification part for filler word and Time management.
-- **Boralugoda D.S.**: Create number recognition and related activities.
+- **Boralugoda D.S.**: To enable presenters to effectively use pitch and tone modulation, ensuring their delivery is engaging, emotionally resonant, and aligned with the content of their presentation..
-- **Vishara D.D.S.**: Design games for identifying objects and environmental elements.
+- **Vishara D.D.S.**: Develop a gamification part for Pace Management.
-- **Perera M.P.A.M.**: Develop interactive drawing tools for practicing symbols, letters, and numbers.
+- **Perera M.P.A.M.**: Ensures that facial expressions effectively and complement the content.

 ---